FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Scattering from a refractive slab

 To estimate the transverse gradient of the column density, we need to know the transverse scale over which the column density varies.
 This is set by $l_\perp = \min\left\{\delta / \sin\iota, \Lambda\right\}$.
 We can thereby estimate the transverse column density gradient as $\nabla_\perp N_e \sim n_e l_\parallel / l_\perp$.
 From this, we obtain the maximum bending angle that such a slab can produce is

 where $A = \Lambda / \delta$ is the aspect ratio of the sheet.
 The bending angle increases with inclination until it saturates to some maximum value determined by $A$.
 There is also a minimum value that is reached as $\iota \to 0$, due to the largest possible value of $l_\perp = \Lambda$; however, since in this work we are concerned with the cumulative distribution function of scattering timescales above some value, we will simply neglect this minimum value.
-Now, for a corrugated sheet, which we model as an organized ensemble of such slabs, we will take the characteristic bending angle to be half this maximum angle, defining:
+Now, for a single slab, we will simply take the characteristic bending angle to be half the maximum possible bending angle, defining: